husseinmozannar/SOQAL/README.md

 ## Demo
-(We will soon provide trained models, this relies on you training BERT and building the retriever)
+This relies on training your own BERT model and retriver.

 To interactively ask Arabic open-domain questions to SOQAL, follow the instructions bellow: